On this page:

 Have regular checkups so your doctor can diagnose and treat problems from celiac disease.
 Celiac disease can cause problems, such as weak or brittle bones, even if you are on a gluten-free diet.

-can help you select gluten-free foods.
+A dietitian can help you select gluten-free foods.
 A dietitian is an expert in food and healthy eating.
 You will learn how to check labels of foods and other items for gluten.

 The following chart lists examples of foods you can eat and foods you should stay away from if you have celiac disease.
 This list is not complete.
 A dietitian can help you learn what other foods you can and can’t eat on a gluten-free diet.